HL7/v2-to-fhir/input/pagecontent/validation.md

 Providing a strong cross-check between HL7 V2 and FHIR – where they overlap – will go a long way to make them a coherent and unified offering, helping to unify HL7’s product set.
 Over time, similar cross-checks could be provided for CDA and for OpenEHR.

-As stated, currently HL7 does not provide such a validator as part of the IG and has no plans to develop and support one, but remains interested to learn more from others who may be pursuing this opportunity.
+As stated, currently HL7 does not provide such a validator as part of the IG and has no plans to develop and support one but remains interested to learn more from others who may be pursuing this opportunity.